cleverage/accessibility-steps/accessibility-first-step/en/12 - When you provide a title attribute for an iframe element, do not leave it empty.md

 ## Purpose

-Allow the restitution of a content describing the function and/or content of the element.
+Allow the restitution of a content describing the function and/or the content of the element.

 ## Technical solution